 “He battled Chamberlain in front of local fans who defaced his home with racial slurs.
 He competed against Jerry West the same season he led a strike of an exhibition game because a restaurant in Kentucky would not serve the team’s black players,” wrote Mannix in a column for Sport Illustrated.
 “Russell didn’t break the NBA’s color barrier—Earl Lloyd, Chuck Cooper and Nathaniel ‘Sweetwater’ Clifton did that, in 1950.
 But his accomplishments were every bit as meaningful.”

 The NBA named its Finals MVP trophy after Russell in 2005, six years before Barack Obama awarded him the Presidential Medal of Freedom, the most prestigious honor a civilian in the United States can receive.
-Russell’s iconic No. 6 is already retired by the Celtics, who he played for and also coached when Red Auerbach transitioned to a front office role in 1966, but will the rest of the league follow suit?
+Russell’s iconic No. 6 is already retired by the Celtics, whom he played for and also coached when Red Auerbach transitioned to a front office role in 1966, but will the rest of the league follow suit?
 That remains to be seen, though Mannix makes a compelling case, arguing Russell’s legacy goes far beyond the game of basketball.